Top Minneapolis police official demoted over 'white boys' comment

-Minneapolis Police Chief Medaria Arradondo over the weekend demoted a high-ranking deputy, whose comments in a Star Tribune article prompted an internal backlash.
+Minneapolis police Chief Medaria Arradondo demoted a high-ranking deputy over the weekend after the deputy’s comments in a Star Tribune article prompted an internal backlash.

-Art Knight, who had served as Arradondo’s chief of staff, was quoted using the term “white boys” in a story that ran in Sunday’s Star Tribune about law enforcement efforts to retain and recruit candidates of color.
+Art Knight, who had served as Arradondo’s chief of staff, was quoted using the term “white boys” in a story that ran in Sunday’s newspaper about law enforcement efforts to attract and retain recruits of color.

-Knight will return to his civil service rank of lieutenant.
-The department wasn’t immediately available for comment Tuesday.
+Knight, who like Arradondo is Black, will return to his civil service rank of lieutenant.
+The department, through a spokesman, wouldn’t say whether his demotion was directly related to his comments in the newspaper or to something else.

-Knight said in an interview that he was “disappointed” by his demotion.
-He said he stood by his contention that the department wasn’t doing enough to attract women and minorities, but said he could’ve said it differently.
+Knight said in an interview Monday that he was “disappointed” by the move, but that he stood by his assertion that the department wasn’t doing enough to attract women and minorities.
+Still, he admitted that he could have phrased his remarks differently.

 “If I offended anybody with the verbiage of ‘boys,’ then I’m sorry,” he said.
 “The message was about the lack of diversity, so it’s just frustrating to me — it’s like certain people are looking for an out, and not make it about it a lack of diversity.”